 Once you have an encrypted account, make another!
 Using multiple email addresses is a great way to stay private, even if you use an email account that collects your data the way Google does.
 Use one for personal communication, another for professional matters, and a third to use for online shopping or creating accounts at various websites.
 If your email provider does collect your data, this may help “fracture” your data profile and make it harder for advertisers to form an accurate picture of who you are.
 If your provider respects your privacy, this will still help keep you anonymous from websites that might share your data with one another or with third-party marketers.

 “Password123” doesn’t cut it anymore (hint: it never did).
 When a website suffers a breach (over 1 billion accounts were exposed in data breaches in 2018), hackers use special software to test the exposed accounts with common passwords.
 If they find a match, they gain total access to the victim’s account.
 This is one of the many reasons you need a good password.
 Create a long password that’s hard to guess but easy to remember.
-Click here for some great password tips.
+Click here for some great password tips or use this random password generator web tool.

 Did you know that you can upgrade your browser with a powerful extension to keep you secure and anonymous?
 There are plenty of extensions to choose from and they all do different things – it all depends on what you need and how you browse.
 At the very least, we suggest using the NordVPN browser extension if you use Firefox or Chrome.
 This post also has a ton of other extensions for other browsers as well.